TheUntraceable/HelperBot/README.md

 # Final Notes:
 There isn't really much to say apart from, I hope you learn something from the bot and understand much more python than you initially did and you actually make use of the bot.
 Thanks for reading!
 --------

+**<--- TODO --->**
+Make a page explaining List Indexing so that not everyone has to use Discord Add some more questions about List indexing
+Add a few more topics to cover.